moshix/zlinux/README.md

 By the same token, the newest version of CentOS (or RHEL) that will IPL on the current Hercules is CentOS 7, or ClefOS 7.

-The reason for this is that later versions of Linux require special CPU instructions of IBM architecture level z12 and up, which Hyperion Hercules currently is not able to emulate.
+The reason for this is that later versions of Linux require special CPU instructions of IBM architecture level z12 and up, which Hyperion Hercules currently is not able to emulate, due to poor IBM documentation of the architecture.
 At the time of this writing, we don't expect a change in this situation any time soon.

 After Installation